 For all breeds of dog, clicker training is one of the most effective methods of dog obedience training.
 With just a simple cheap plastic clicker, you can teach your dog a whole range of commands.
-And the great thing is that it doesn’t take long to master clicker training for dogs.
+And the great thing is that it doesn’t take long to master clicker training.

 The idea is that the desired behavior is rewarded with the clicker sound and also treats and/or praise.

 When we humans get rewarded for something we do, we tend to want to repeat that particular behavior.
 And a dog’s mind works in exactly the same way too.
 If they like a particular consequence of what they do, they’re going to want to do it again and again.

 The science behind animal learning and clicker training